67272-App-Design-Dev/lab4-choretracker-starter/README.md

    Commit these changes to git.

    - Run `git branch` to see that you are on the main branch.
 Run the `rails db:migrate` command to generate the development database.
-Then run `rails db:test:prepare` to generate the test database.
 Once this is done, switch to a different branch called `models`.

 2. Now we are going to test the Child model by writing some unit tests.
 Open the `test/test_helper.rb` file and set the use of transactional fixtures to false by commenting out the line `fixtures :all`.
 At the very top of file, add in the support for [simple_cov](https://github.com/colszowka/simplecov) (a gem which will give us basic test coverage statistics) by adding the following lines: